steveseguin/offline_deployment/README.md

 It's recommend you install the image with the Raspberry Pi Imager app, and enable SSH and WiFi via that app, if intending to connect those ways.

+Included with this guide is a custom Node.js server script (express.js), along with a linux service file to auto-start things on boot, if needed.
+You can probably use the Node.js on its own, but it's only intended for offline use -- I haven't tested for public use.

 ### RPI provided image option

 I'm providing a RPi image, but WiFi will need to be configured via boot config, Ethernet, or with keyboard/mouse, or however.